 Now you are ready to start programming and commanding our social robot ARI from your own computer without needing to have the actual robot.
 As well as this tutorial on how to easily install this free wiki ROS simulator, stay tuned for further tutorial blogs!
 You can also find this tutorial on how to install the ARI simulator by visiting the wiki ROS website.

-Read more about the initial launch of the ARI wiki ROS simulator in our previous blog post.
+Read more about the initial launch of the ARI wiki ROS simulator in our article introducing the ROS simulator for ARI.

 We would love to see you trying out our ARI simulator; let us know more about your experiences by tagging us or using the hashtag #PALRobotics on Twitter, Facebook, LinkedIn or Instagram and we will share your work with other robotics enthusiasts.

 Would you like to learn more about our social robot ARI?
 Make sure you visit our website.
-If you have any questions don’t hesitate to get in touch with our team to ask more about how to use ARI, and ARI’s capabilities.
+If you have any questions don’t hesitate to visit our contact page to communicate with our team to ask more about how to use ARI, and ARI’s capabilities.